leninkumar31/leninkumar31.github.io/_posts/2021-05-08-Download-Managers-and-How-do-they-work?.md

 ## Step#7 - Compute and Compare the checksum
 - If we are using `HTTPS`, we don't have to compare the checksums because the connection is secure(`TLS`).
-- If we are not using `HTTPS`, we have to calculate the checksum of the downloaded file using the digest algorithm(fetched in Step#2) and compare it with the original checksum(fetched in step#2).
+- If we are not using `HTTPS`, we have to calculate the checksum of the downloaded file using the digest algorithm(retrieved in Step#2) and compare it with the original checksum(retrieved in step#2).
-- If checksums match, the downloaded file is authentic.
+- If they match, it means the downloaded data is the same as the data on the server.
 Otherwise, remove the downloaded file and return an error.

 ## Additional Improvements
 - Downloading the different parts of the file in parallel can improve the performance.